 Arlette Cahen-Coppock, a local salon owner and French expat whose shop overlooks Lock 4 on the historic canal, loves the boat.

-When The Georgetown was taken out of service, she gathered more than 200 signatures to encourage the Park Service to continue a mule-drawn boat program on the canal.
+When The Georgetown was taken out of service, to encourage the Park Service to continue a mule-drawn boat program on the canal.

 "Removing the boat, for me, is like removing the Eiffel tower from Paris" said Cahen-Coppock.

 She described the pleasure of seeing the tour guides in period dress, led by a mule clopping along the canal each day.